Maybe you’ve had a YouTube channel for a while but haven’t seen much traction, or, you’ve just launched your first video. So now what?

 Search for companies or YouTube influencers within your niche or one that aligns well, ideally with a bigger following than you.
 Making a video together or sharing each other’s videos on social media can drive a whole new audience to your YouTube social network.

 A video thumbnail is like the cover of a book, it can motivate you to open it or move onto the next option.
-A thumbnail is a static image example of your video’s content.
+A thumbnail is a static image example of your YouTube video’s content.
 It is what is shared, displayed in searches, social media channels, and websites.
 According to marketer Neil Patel, clean and attractive thumbnails can increase your engagement by 154%.

 Matt Komo, Head of Social Content for GoPro does a great job at producing simple, obvious, yet beautiful thumbnails that pique the interest of the viewer.
 He uses enticing images and simple words that tell you what the video is about.

-Your video thumbnails should:
+Your YouTube video thumbnails should:

-Thumbnail size recommendations:
+YouTube video thumbnail size recommendations:

 Picture this, you’re at work and your boss is hovering around.
-Your phone buzzes as a friend shares a video in your chat group, and all of your friends start commenting about it.
+Your phone buzzes as a friend shares a YouTube video in your chat group, and all of your friends start commenting about it.

 You want to watch it too.